A meaty low carb stuffed peppers recipe that makes a tasty keto friendly meal. It can even be made ahead and frozen for

 I'll admit that the thought of eating deer really repulsed me before meeting my husband.
 I enjoy watching the wildlife and it was tough for me to eat at first.

 But, then I started reading about how much more nutritious venison is compared to beef.
-That's when I starting using ground venison for all my hamburger meat recipes like this one for low carb stuffed peppers.
+That's when I starting using ground venison for all my hamburger meat recipes like this one for keto stuffed bell peppers.

 I find the venison steaks to be a bit gamey.
 That's why I always ask to have the deer meat ground into bulk sausage and burger.
 When it's ground, other animal fats and spices can be added.